Marcelosmbrrr/laravel-react_integration_api_rest/README.md

 # Laravel and React Integration with API REST
-Laravel integration as Rest Api with React.
+Laravel integration as Rest Api with React coded with Typescript.